 docker volume create --name=texterify-assets

-docker-compose up --always-recreate-deps
+docker-compose up --always-recreate-deps --build

 # After everything has started create the database in another terminal.